Mariam0625/Safina/README.md

 - **Hikaya Hub**: Animated stories from young Gulf women who’ve been there
 - **Resilience Pathway**: Track job applications + emotional milestones
 - **Localized Opportunity Radar**: Women-friendly internships, workshops, mentorship
-- **Gentle Onboarding**: Start in seconds — no login, no English, no judgment

 > The app icon, notifications, and interface are designed to be **discreet and culturally familiar** — so users can engage safely, even in shared households.